 You also won’t have to worry about devices made for old WiFi as this router is compatible with both old and current WiFi technology.

 3. Most important – The Cool Game Mode

 Back to the critical point of my ASUS AX86U Gaming Router – the game mode.
-The Gear Accelerator helps to prioritize what’s important – which is to emphasize the device you’re gaming on.
+The Gear Accelerator helps prioritize what’s important – emphasizing the device you’re gaming on.
 This router will ensure that the device gets the most internet bandwidth.

 However, I feel that Asus could have done more to set things up properly out of the box, given how prominently they market this router for gaming.
 Instead, I guess they leave a little out so that reviewers can do some of the work.

 If you’re considering buying the ASUS AX86U Gaming Router for gaming, make sure you handle the following settings;

 - Make sure that Game Device Prioritizing is Enabled.

 - Unless you have many people using your home network, ensure that you disable QoS.

 - If you don’t want to deal with port forwarding, there’s a potential alternative – Toggle the Universal Plug and Play mode ON.

 - While Asus claims this is a gaming router with WiFi 6, I highly recommend you consider using a LAN cable.
 I always find it to be the more stable option.